bablokb/cp-datalogger/links.md

 - Pico Inky Pack:
   <https://shop.pimoroni.com/products/pico-inky-pack>
   Optional.
 Used to shows sensor data.
-  This is optional.

-The board is intended to be used with I2C sensors.
-We have not finalised the selection of sensors, but are trialling:
+The board is intended to be used mainly with I2C sensors.
+We have not finalised the selection of sensors, but are evaluating the following sensors:
 - AHT20 (temperature and humidity), [Adafruit with Qw/ST](https://www.adafruit.com/product/4566), [data sheet](https://cdn-learn.adafruit.com/assets/assets/000/091/676/original/AHT20-datasheet-2020-4-16.pdf?1591047915), I2C address 0x38
 - Asair AM2301B in enclosure [datasheet](https://cdn-shop.adafruit.com/product-files/5181/5181_AM2301B.pdf), I2C address 0x38
 - SHT45 (temperature and humidity), https://sensirion.com/products/catalog/SHT45/